FantasticFiasco/serilog-sinks-http-sample-elastic-stack/README.md

 PS> docker-compose up
 ```

+If you decide to run the application outside of Docker in your terminal, don't forget to change the request URI to `http://localhost:31311`.
+More information can be found in `.\serilog\Program.cs`.

 ### Using Kibana to render the log events

 Access the Kibana web UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser.